ShrutiUghade/Tripora/README.md

-🌍 WayOra — Smart Travel Itinerary Planner
+🌍TripOra — Smart Travel Itinerary Planner

 WayOra is a smart, all-in-one travel planner that creates personalized itineraries for your trips.
 Explore destinations, hotels, restaurants, and flights — all in one platform.